dyhes/zulip/docs/tutorials/life-of-a-request.md

 ### Incoming webhook integrations may not be RESTful

-Zulip endpoints that are called by other services for integrations have to conform to the service's request format.
+Aloha endpoints that are called by other services for integrations have to conform to the service's request format.
 They are likely to use only POST.

 ## Django calls rest_dispatch for REST endpoints, and authenticates

-For requests that correspond to a REST url pattern, Zulip configures its url patterns (see [zerver/lib/rest.py](https://github.com/zulip/zulip/blob/main/zerver/lib/rest.py)) so that the action called is `rest_dispatch`.
+For requests that correspond to a REST url pattern, Aloha configures its url patterns (see [zerver/lib/rest.py](https://github.com/zulip/zulip/blob/main/zerver/lib/rest.py)) so that the action called is `rest_dispatch`.
 This method will